Leulme/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly -- lists hidden files in the current working directory in long format with user and group id displayed numerically\
 6-firstdirectory -- creates a directory in /tmp/ called my_first_directory\
 7-movethatfile -- moves the file betty from /tmp/ to /tmp/my_first_directory/ \
 8-firstdelete -- deletes the file betty from /tmp/my_first_directory/ directory\
+9-firstdirdeletion  -- deletes my_firstM-directory from /tmp/ directory\